the pillars inside the mosque at Qutub Minar, Delhi

 Once lined with beautiful gardens, fountains and the mansions of the wealthy, many of the historic sites are still there, though you have to look past the crowds and grime to see them.

-A walk from one end of Chandni Chowk to the other (a distance of 1.8 km) will take you past stunning Sikh, Jain and Hindu temples, Dariba Kalan (silver market), Kinari Bazaar (wedding market), Khari Baoli (spice market), havelis from Mughal times, famous street food stands and Indian wedding shops galore!
-This part of Old Delhi is on the UNESCO World Heritage tentative list, and one of Delhi’s top 10 places to visit.
+A walk from one end of Chandni Chowk to the other (a distance of 1.8 km) will take you past of Old Delhi’s most famous sites including stunning Sikh, Jain and Hindu temples, specialty markets, havelis from Mughal times and famous street food stands.

 5. Raj Ghat (Gandhi Memorial)